jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/2. run payloads/README.md

 ## Easy Classification

 There's much hype with 0-day exploits (Type 3) that people overlook the basic things.
 By basic, I am refering to how a typical OS work. *Type 1 (Executables)* & *2 (Scripting)* are actually the usual & legitimate ways of running instructions/codes on a computer (observable with Sysmon events).
-Exploits are typically specific to OS architecture (ie. 32 vs 64bit) & version. **To keep it simple: Type 1 & 2 use System FEATURES, type 3 exploits BUGS.**
+Exploits are typically specific to OS architecture (ie. 32 vs 64bit) & version. **To keep it simple: Type 1 & 2 abuse System FEATURES, type 3 exploits BUGS.** It can of course get complicated, which brings us to...

 ## Attack Chaining